 At a recent freedom rally in Calgary, organizers made blatant use of this tactic to explain that “tiki torches aren’t racist.”
 They invited BIPOC attendees to light the torches themselves to show the crowd that they’re not racist.
-Speakers explained how “antifa” are using the torches to smear the entire group and make the march into something it’s not.
+Speakers explained how “Antifa” is using the torches to smear the entire group and make the march into something it’s not.
 And you know what?
 For many of those people, it probably wasn’t a racist rally.

 Some attendees are fighting against inconsistent rules and decision-making that are directly impacting their lives.
 In their minds, they’re not racists.
 And because they’ve never had to worry about racism, they have no idea what tiki torch rallies and other symbols mean.
-These attendees certainly don’t intend them to mean racist things, so, therefore, they’re not racist in their minds.
-They genuinely don’t understand and are now being called racists, nazis, and haters for fighting against the government.
+These attendees certainly don’t intend to mean racist things, so, therefore, they’re not racist in their minds.
+They genuinely don’t understand and are now called racists, nazis, and haters fighting against the government.

 Are the rallies or media events racist?
 Yes.
 Are many of the attendees openly racists and conspiracy theorists?
 Absolutely.
 But here’s the thing: The racist leaders and organizers in the group don’t care.